Cape Town Information

 With regards to other kind of medication, kindly consult your doctor.

-The crime rate in Cape Town is not much higher than most countries.
+The crime rate in Cape Town is not much higher than in most countries.
 Nonetheless, visitors are encouraged to take good care of their belongings.
 If you are driving, ensure that your car is locked and no valuables should be left inside before you leave as car stereos and other visible belongings are often stolen.